Litigation animation is truly a form of art.

 - Medical malpractice

 - Any combination of the above scenarios

-Our team will provide you with the tools and enhanced visuals to help you show the court exactly what happened.
-The legal animations we create can transport the jury straight to the scene of an accident so they can see exactly what happened and understand the exact point of collision.
+Our team will provide you with the tools and enhanced legal visuals to help you show the court exactly what happened.
+The legal animations we create can transport the jury straight to the scene of an accident so they can see what happened and understand the exact point of collision.

-In a medical case we can break down the human body into great detail to highlight injuries and explain any subsequent surgeries – we can help you show the court something that they wouldn’t normally be able to see.
+In a medical case we can break down the human body into great detail to highlight injuries and explain any subsequent surgeries.
+We can help you show the court something that they wouldn’t normally be able to see.

 We have proudly worked with more than 500 law firms, with both defendants and plaintiffs and helped to secure over $750 million in favorable verdicts and settlements.